astro-informatics/sopt/README.md

 Dependencies installation
 -------------------------

 **SOPT** is mostly written in `C++11`.
-Pre-requisites and dependencies are listed in following and minimal versions required are tested against `Travis CI` meaning that they come natively with the Ubuntu Trusty release.
+Pre-requisites and dependencies are listed in following and minimal versions required are tested against `Travis CI` meaning that they come natively with OSX and the Ubuntu Trusty release.
 These are also the default ones fetched by `CMake`.

 `C++` minimal dependencies: